 One of Wayalar rape accused thrashed by mob in Kerala

 An accused in the Walayar rape and death case of two minor dalit sisters was on Saturday thrashed by a group of people following an altercation, police said.
-M Madhu, the third accused in the case, who was acquitted recently, allegedly got into an argument with the group near his house, the police said.
+M Madhu, the third accused in the case, who was acquitted recently by a lower court, allegedly got into an argument with the group near his house, the police said.

 "The group allegedly called him (Madhu) a rapist when he came to his house from Coimbatore.
 The man used some vulgar expressions, words and picked up a fight with the locals following which he was thrashed," Palakkad police chief told PTI.
 However, Madhu's mother told the media that the attackers were from Sangh Parivar, he said.